Devizes White Horse: Scouring and maintenance

-Devizes White Horse has occasionally fallen into states of disrepair, with the main threat to the site being the growth of weeds.
-A Beckhampton local, comparing the state of the Devizes horse in 2007 to the then-recently cleaned Westbury White Horse, was quoted by the Gazette and Herald as saying: "What a shame that the civic pride which led to this White Horse being created to celebrate the Millennium does not seem to have lasted longer than the first couple of years of that Millennium."
-Subsequently, the first major clean-up, or scouring of the horse occurred over a two-day period in April 2007, in which Padwick invited volunteers to join forces and remove weeds, grasses and moss from the horse.
+Devizes White Horse has occasionally fallen into disrepair, with weed growth being the main threat to the site.
+A Beckhampton local, comparing the state of the Devizes horse in 2007 with the then-recently cleaned Westbury White Horse, was quoted by the Gazette and Herald as saying: "What a shame that the civic pride which led to this White Horse being created to celebrate the Millennium does not seem to have lasted longer than the first couple of years of that Millennium."
+The first major clean-up, or scouring, of the horse subsequently took place over two days in April 2007, when Padwick invited volunteers to remove weeds, grasses and moss from the figure.

 By September 2008, the horse had again become barely visible.
 The Devizes Millennium White Horse Committee began seeking funds to scour the horse.
-These scouring plans were then passed to the Probation Service Community Service Group who subsequently thoroughly cleaned the horse, a task they have been since repeated regularly.
-In August 2014, a writer for the Wiltshire Times complained about the then-current condition of the horse, bemoaning the badly overgrown chalk surface and how the horse appeared "grey and blotchy from a distance.
-Usually, in the dry of summer, the chalk looks lovely and white," as well as noting how "the gravel pathway leading to the mobility gate [was] so overgrown that no wheel or pushchair could go through to the seat in the field."
-The writer hoped Roundway Parish Council "would consider some urgent maintenance."
+These scouring plans were then passed to the Probation Service Community Service Group, which subsequently gave the horse a thorough clean, a task it has since repeated regularly.
+In August 2014, a writer for the Wiltshire Times complained about the then-current condition of the horse, noting its badly overgrown chalk surface and that the figure appeared "grey and blotchy from a distance.
+Usually, in the dry of summer, the chalk looks lovely and white."
+The writer also noted that "the gravel pathway leading to the mobility gate [was] so overgrown that no wheel or pushchair could go through to the seat in the field", and expressed the hope that Roundway Parish Council "would consider some urgent maintenance."